timrosenberg/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am the Adjunct Professor of Saxophone at Stetson University.
-My teaching interests include saxophone, chamber music, avant-garde music, and jazz improvisation.
-I also teach A&R in the Music Business department at Full Sail University.
+I am the Visiting Assistant Professor of Saxophone at Stetson University.
+My teaching interests include saxophone, chamber music, avant-garde music, jazz improvisation, and music technology.

 I frequently perform with several ensembles, including the Hippocrene Saxophone Quartet, the Brevard Symphony Orchestra and the Binghamton Symphony Orchestra.
 In the past I also performed with the H2 Quartet, the Hyperbaton Ensemble and the Cayuga Saxophone Quartet.
 I can be heard on _Intersecciones_ on the Ashes Records label and _Times & Spaces_ on Blue Griffin Records.